General Information

 If you would like to see one of our Gastroenterologist to discuss your condition or already have a referral from your GP to have the UBT, please click the following link for instructions on how to become a patient at the Centre for Digestive Diseases: https://centrefordigestivediseases.com/how-to-become-a-patient/.

-If you are experiencing side effects of concern following the procedure, please see the following link for CDD contact details during office hours, 9 – 5pm, Monday to Friday: https://centrefordigestivediseases.com/contact-us/.
+If you are experiencing side effects of concern following the procedure, please see the following link for CDD contact details during office hours Monday, Tuesday, Thursday and Friday (7am – 5pm ) and Wednesday (8.30am – 1.30pm): https://centrefordigestivediseases.com/contact-us/.
 As the Centre is a Day Stay Unit only, if complications following procedure arise outside of business hours you should seek medical attention from either your GP or nearest hospital emergency department.